Ra-GeNET/tardis/README.md

 #TARDIS Server IDE

 ## What is TARDIS?
-TARDIS is an highly opinionated server configuration for all round web development which started as [Devstar IDE](https://github.com/RamonGebben/devstar).
+TARDIS is an highly opinionated server configuration for all round web development which started as [Devstar IDE](https://github.com/RamonGebben/devstar) by [RamonGebben](https://github.com/RamonGebben) and [RalfN](https://github.com/RalfN).
 It lays focus on usability, shell scripting, workflow optimisation and collabrative coding.

 > *Battle tested on Ubuntu 12.04.3 x64*